 VISION PRINCIPLES GOALS

-To create equitable All students in TCDSB To introduce a
+To introduce a

 learning environments for

 VISION PRINCIPLES GOALS

-all students we will be schools across the city French Immersion

-providing equal access to will have equitable access Program in the northlearning and technology to all programs. west quadrant of the

-and strive to close the city where none

-opportunity gap so that currently exists.
+all students we will be providing equal access to learning and technology and strive to close the opportunity gap so that the most vulnerable students achieve their full ~ French Immersion Program in the north- west quadrant of the city where none currently exists.

-the most vulnerable

-students achieve their full

 potential.